Derek Hartley: Early life and career

-Derek & Romaine Show
+Derek and Romaine Show

 In late 2002, John McMullen, who met Hartley at the PlanetOut launch party in September 1996 in San Francisco, California, offered Hartley a dating/relationship show on a proposed gay talk channel on Sirius Satellite Radio.
 In March 2003, while searching for a producer for the show, McMullen hired former activist Romaine Patterson to serve as producer and co-host of the show.
 The two met only once before beginning work together as a radio duo.
 The show launched in April 2003 as a three-hour talk show airing from 6 to 9 pm ET each weekday.
 Later the show was expanded to four hours from 6 to 10 pm ET.
 Guests on the show have included: Donald Trump, Martha Stewart, Meredith Vieira, Charo, Olivia Newton-John, Samuel L. Jackson, k.d. lang and Jenna Jameson.

 In 2007 Derek Hartley was nominated for a GayVN Award for Best Non-Sex Performance in the film Big Rig by COLT Studio Group and the following year hosted the ceremonies.

 Sirius XM cancelled Derek & Romaine on June 17, 2015.

 Derek & Romaine has returned January 4, 2016 and is available via the show's website.

 Hartley cowrote the screenplay for the 2018 comedy film Hurricane Bianca 2: From Russia with Hate.